-Bright rose scarlet at the top with white blunt tips, this popular HEIRLOOM radish is 5cm (2″) long and perfect for munching and slicing.
-French Breakfast radish seeds grow well from spring through summer with upright tops that grow to about 15cm (6″) tall.
+Bright rose scarlet at the top with white blunt tips, this popular heirloom radish is 5cm (2″) long and perfect for enjoying raw in salads.
+This variety grows well from spring through summer with upright tops that grow to about 15cm (6″) tall.
 Gather and refrigerate for best storage.
 This variety has been in cultivation since the 1880s, which speaks to its reliability, flavour, and charm.
 Learn when to plant radish seeds in our How to Grow Radishes instructions below.
 Be sure to sow some French Breakfast radish seeds in your organic vegetable garden.

 Matures in 25-30 days.(Open-pollinated seeds)